-Waiting for a housing or council tax benefit claim to be processed
+Waiting for a Housing Benefit claim to be processed

 Once you have handed in your form, you will have to wait for your claim to be processed.
-This page tells you what to expect while you are waiting and what to do if you haven't heard anything.
+This page tells you what to expect while you are waiting for Housing Benefit and what to do if you haven't heard anything.

-What happens once I have handed my housing benefit claim form in?
+Once I have handed my claim form in

 Someone will look at the information on your claim form:

 if there is enough information - your claim will be assessed and you will get a letter telling you whether you are entitled to Housing Benefit.